harishnagaraju/astramind/README.md

 - Test Utilities

 ## License
-Apache License 2.0
+AGPL 3.0

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the AGPL 3.0 - see the LICENSE file for details.

 # About
 ## Why AstraMind?